krobbi/clac/README.md

 ```

 The function's name and parameters must be defined as identifiers
 (variable names) that are not surrounded by parentheses.
-Additionally, each
+Each parameter must
-parameter must have a different name to any other parameter:
+also have a unique name:
 ```
 clac> 1(x) = x + 1
 Error: function names must be identifiers